I want to talk about death.

 So, I say thank you to cancer for opening my eyes.
 I’m taking the leap into the death positive movement.
 I’ve installed the WeCroak app and death pings me five times a day to remind me of how lucky I am to be alive.
 I like gathering pieces of nature on a hiking trial, and making art from it, then letting the wind or rain or sun have its way with it.

 These impermanent art forms remind me that nature is always starting and ending—and so are our lives.
-I’ve started stumbling through end of life conversation with my children.
-“Oooohhh mommm stopppp” is usually the response.
+I’ve started stumbling through end-of-life conversations with my children.
+“Oooohhh mommm stopppp,” is usually the response.
 But I’m forging ahead with the smallest mentioning, and I’ll let it grow as their maturity grows.

 I want them to know all the important stuff, like I love being their mother and my life was made complete when they were born.
 I want them to bury some of my ashes and plant a tree on top of them, letting life endure on that spot.
 I want to brainstorm a ritual we can agree on now, so in participating in that ritual when I die, my boys will feel our connection.
 They recoil now, but I will gently keep at it.
 Bringing death up, letting it through the door, so that it becomes part of our life together not about just a singular event.